XQueryInstitute/Course-Materials/schemas/README.md

 <!ELEMENT name (#PCDATA)>
 <!ELEMENT city (#PCDATA)>
 ```
+* N.B.
+PCDATA stands for Parsed Character Data, which is data that will be parsed by the XML interpreter.
+CDATA stands for Character Data.
+It will not be parsed as XML, meaning that elements etc. will not be recognized as such.
+See StackOverflow for a good discussion of the [difference between CDATA and PCDATA](http://stackoverflow.com/questions/918450/difference-between-pcdata-and-cdata-in-dtd).

 To associate this DTD with our sample XML document, add the following line to the top of the document (right under the XML Declaration)–assuming that the DTD is located in the same directory as the XML document: